Dd1235/Compute/5/readme.md

+# Exercise 5: Worker uses short polling to pull next_job from server, client also checks /status endpoint for update

 current model is pull based.

 To eliminate polling, can have push model, but worker must run its own http server, have an open port, server needs to know workers ip/port